Gumball 3000

-Rally Format
+Rally format

 The Gumball 3000 Rally takes approximately 120 vehicles across multiple countries on a 3000 mi journey that takes place across 6 days – occasionally including continental travel via cargo planes to transport vehicles by air.
 Entrants travel on public roads and use a mixture of vehicles ranging from custom classic cars to hypercars, and attend a VIP party, dinner or event each night.
 The rally features a number of exclusive experiences along the route that includes lunchtime checkpoints and overnight stops in major cities, where major public roads are often closed down to traffic for access of participating vehicles.
 The rally was founded in 1999 by Maximillion Cooper, initially as a road trip with his friends.
 Organisers emphasise that the event is a road trip and in no way a race or competition, with their rally slogan reading "It's a rally, not a race".

 Rally participants pay for their entry.
 The entry fee is not disclosed, only being revealed to successful prospective participants in the event.

 Rally participants are split evenly each year between new and previous participants (referred to as 'alumni').
 Rally participants are referred to as 'Gumballers'.

-Rally History
+Rally history

 1999–2004

 The Gumball 3000 was first launched in 1999.
 Maximillion Cooper started the event after he and a group of friends aimed to drive their supercars across Europe on a 3000 mi journey that they referred to as a rally.
 The rally was aimed at friends of Cooper, with an initial entry fee of $8,700.
 Participants had to use their own vehicles.

 The first Gumball 3000 rally, 1999.

 The first event took inspiration from a number of racing events throughout the world.
 In 1933, motorcycle racer, Erwin Baker, had crossed the United States coast-to-coast in 54 hours.
 He earned the nickname "Cannonball" which spawned a number of race events in both the United States and Europe over the next few decades in his honor.
 The Cannonball events were held in the 1970s, with the first prize being a gumball machine.
 It has been suggested that this is the origin of the Gumball 3000 brand name.

 The first event took place in 1999, with the journey starting in London and heading to Rimini, Italy before returning to London.
 Cooper planned different events on each night of the rally, ranging from parties to dinner events.
-The rally received extensive coverage in the British media due to the attendance of a number of high-profile figures including Kate Moss, Guy Ritchie and Kylie & Dannii Minogue.
+The rally received extensive coverage in the British media due to the attendance of a number of high-profile figures including Kate Moss, Guy Ritchie and Kylie and Dannii Minogue.

 Following the success of the first Gumball 3000 rally, the second event in 2000 began at the Marble Arch in London, before heading to Stansted airport to fly over to Spain.
 The rally then continued through Bilbao, Cannes, Milan, Hotel Bühlerhöhe Castle, Nürburgring GP circuit and Hamburg, before heading back to the starting city, London.